scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 The preparation and debugging of the parameter files manually take many hours, but Phenix automates this takes.

 Simulated annealing involves molecular dynamics simulation at high temperatures to move parts of a molecular model out of local energy minima and into conformations that fit the experimental data better.
 Twenty minutes of applying simulated annealing to an early model that still has numerous errors can significantly improve the model while saving the user a day or more of the tedious manual rebuilding of the molecular model.

-More recently, Phenix has been extended to refine crystal structures with neutron diffraction data and for structure determination and refinement with cryo-electron microscopy (cryo-EM) data.
+More recently, Phenix has been extended to refine crystal structures with neutron diffraction data and for structure determination and refinement with cryo-EM data.
-The addition of support for cryo-EM help address the recent need for the ability to fit atomic models to cryo-EM maps that have recently become available at near atomic resolution because of the dramatic imprvoements in detector technology []_.
+The addition of support for cryo-EM help address the recent need for the ability to fit atomic models to cryo-EM maps that have recently become available at near atomic resolution because of the dramatic improvements in detector technology []_.
 Users can interact with Phenix via a GUI interface or the command line, as mentioned before, but users can also use PHIL, domain-specific language scripting language for more precise parameter settings for Phenix.
 In addition, users can use the :code:`phenix.python` interpreter.
 Unfortunately, the phenix.python interpreter is still limited to Python2, whereas CCTBX has been available for Python3 for over a year.

 Jupyter Lab and its extensions are also best run with Python3.
 The most practical approach to using Phenix in Jupyter Lab is to invoke Phenix by utilizing the shell rather than using Python.
-For example, the command shown below invokes statistical analysis of the B-factors in a Protein Data Bank (PDB) file by using one line of code in the shell (Figure :figure:XXXXXX).
+For example, the command shown below invokes statistical analysis of the B-factors in a Protein Data Bank (PDB) file by using one line of code in the shell.
 The PDB file uses a legacy, fixed-format file for storing the atomic coordinates and B-factors of crystal structures.
-The B-factors are a measure of the atomic motion in individual atoms in a protein structure.
+The B-factors are a measure of the atomic motion, statistical disorder, or both in individual atoms in a protein structure.
 The PDB file format was defined and popularized by the Protein Data Bank, a repository for atomic coordinates and structural data that has over 170,000 entries from around the world.
-The PDB was started in 1972 and unified with the branches in Japan and Europe in 2003 as the wwPDB [ ].
+The PDB was started in 1972 and unified with the branches in Japan and Europe in 2003 as the wwPDB [Berm03]_.
 The wwPDB continues to play a central role in promoting the principles of open science and reproducible research in structural biology.

 Since 2019, the wwPDB requires the PDBx/mmCIF format for new depositions [Adam19]_.